InnovaSolutions/slide-tools/README.md

 # Slide Tools

 Build slides from markdown in html, pdf, and pptx formats.
-PlnatUML support too!
+Uses Marp to build slides and PlantUML support for diagrams.

 ## How to run